wso2/k8s-api-operator/scenarios/scenario-24/README.md

 - When you enable connecting to WSO2 API Manager as event hub, micro gateway will connect to API Manager and retrieve the API and subscriptions related data from API Manager.
 - By connecting to WSO2 API Manager as event hub you can validate JWT subscriptions.
+- You need to run WSO2 API manager where there is access from Micro gateway.
+In this scenario we are using Kubernetes cluster to deploy WSO2 API Manager.
+You can follow the steps mentioned in [here](https://github.com/wso2/K8s-api-operator#step-4-install-the-api-portal-and-security-token-service) to deploy
+WSO2 API Manager on Kubernetes.

  ***Important:***
 > Follow the main README and deploy the api-operator and configuration files.
 Make sure to set the analyticsEnabled to "true" and deploy analytics secret with credentials to analytics server and certificate, if you want to check analytics.